All cats and dogs, other than exempt cats and dogs, must be registered by six months of age.

 There are two steps in the registration process.
-Firstly, the pet must be microchipped and secondly, registered with Council by lodging relevant forms and paying a fee.
+Firstly, the pet must be microchipped and secondly, registered with a local Council whom will register the pet on behalf of the NSW Pet Registry.
+Please visit our forms and fact sheets page for the relevant form that will need to be provided to Council.
 These two steps will make it possible for your pet to be returned to you if they are lost.

 After your animal has been microchipped, you need to register at any local council or registered agent.